By Devang Singh

 - Measure the error which will be generated

 - Backpropagation – the error generated will be back propagated from right to left, and the weights will be adjusted according to the learning rate

 - Repeat the previous three steps, forward propagation, error computation and backpropagation on the entire training dataset

 - This would mark the end of the first epoch, the successive epochs will begin with the weight values of the previous epochs, we can stop this process when the cost function converges within a certain acceptable limit

 Now that you understand the process of building a neural network, you are ready to learn how to develop your own Artificial Neural Network to predict the movement of a stock price.
 In the next article on neural networks, we will build a trading strategy in python for predicting whether the stock price will move up or down during the next trading day.

-At this moment, AI and Machine Learning have already progressed enough and they can predict stock prices with a great level of accuracy.
-Let us us take you through one such example and unveil the world of Artificial Intelligence in trading.
+At this moment, Artificial Intelligence and Machine Learning have already progressed enough and they can predict stock prices with a great level of accuracy.
+Let us take you through one such example and unveil the world of Artificial Intelligence in trading.
 Click here to know more.

 Disclaimer: All investments and trading in the stock market involve risk.
 Any decisions to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.